 Damage to the teeth – Chemotherapy can increase the risk of dental abnormalities later in life, especially in those who receive treatment before they grow their adult teeth.2.

 Risk of secondary cancers – Secondary cancers are the commonest cause of death following treatment for childhood cancer.
 Reports suggest that the risk of developing a second malignancy is 3–6 times that which would be expected in the general population.2.

-Chemotherapy is one of the main treatments for children diagnosed with cancer, however further research is needed to create safer chemotherapies that do not cause many of the late-effects that are currently associate with this treatment.
+Chemotherapy is one of the main treatments for children diagnosed with cancer.
+However further research is needed to create safer chemotherapies that do not cause many of the late-effects that are currently associated with this treatment.

 One exciting area of research is personalised medicine which studies an individual’s genes in order to identify the type of cancer and the treatment most likely to cure the child.
 It also identifies treatments the individual will be least resistant too – or least susceptible to its side effects.